webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

 ---

 Congratulations!
 You've just completed a true TDD cycle using dependency mocking and are now in the green phase of your posts service.
-This is a fundamental pattern for writing clean, maintainable, and reliable tests.posts serviceposts service
+This is a fundamental pattern for writing clean, maintainable, and reliable service